kasper-piskorski/docs/pages/documentation/4-graql/graql-cheatsheet.md

 last_updated: August 17, 2016
 tags: [graql, getting_started]
 summary: "A reference card (cheatsheet) for Graql"
-sidebar: home_sidebar
+sidebar: documentation_sidebar
-permalink: graql/graql_cheatsheet.html
+permalink: /documentation/graql/graql-cheatsheet.html
-folder: graql
+folder: documentation
 ---

 Graql is the declarative query language for MindmapsDB, more about which can be found at [mindmaps.io](http://www.mindmaps.io).